animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-An entity class annotated in this way has the “thing” field read from the `PdxReader` and passed as the argument value for the constructor parameter, `firstname`.
-The value for `lastName` is a Spring bean with the name “bean”.
+An entity class annotated in this way has the "thing" field read from the `PdxReader` and passed as the argument value for the constructor parameter, `firstname`.
+The value for `lastName` is a Spring bean with the name "bean".

 </div>